 We have an Incident Response Plan designed to promptly and systematically respond to possible security and availability incidents.
 The incident response plan is tested and refined regularly.

 The code snippet for the Crazy Egg Service is designed to be unique to your account.
 Crazy Egg’s application logic is designed to enforce this segmentation by permitting each end user access only to accounts that the user has been granted access to.

 2. User Roles

-The Crazy Egg Service is designed for use cases ranging from single account holders to large teams.
+The Crazy Egg Service is designed for cases ranging from single account holders to large teams.
 User roles specify different levels of permissions that you can use to manage the users on your Crazy Egg Service account.
-You can invite users to your account without giving all team members the same levels of permissions.
-These user permission levels are especially useful when there are multiple people working on the same project or experiment.
+You can invite users to your account without giving all team members the same levels of permission.
+These user permission levels are beneficial when multiple people work on the same project or experiment.

 - Crazy Egg requires authentication for access to all application pages on the Crazy Egg Service, except for those intended to be public.

 - Crazy Egg currently uses TLS-encrypted POST requests to transmit authentication credentials to the Crazy Egg Service.

 - The Password Management process is designed to enforce minimum password requirements for the use of Crazy Egg.

 - End-user account passwords are hashed with a random salt using industry-standard techniques (we currently use BCrypt).